 rooms and other spaces;

-equipment;
+equipment and technology;

+VTS Simulator

 textbooks, technical papers;

 other reference material.

 Thorough preparation is key to successful implementation of the course.

 VALIDATION

 The information contained in this document has been validated by a group of technical advisers, consultants and experts on training of VTS personnel.
 These were drawn from the IALA VTS Committee, training organisations of IALA national members and experienced VTS personnel so that the standards implemented may be as uniform as possible.
 Validation in the context of this document means that the group has found no grounds to object to its contents.